 Vicky is also responsible for arranging various media partnerships with industry magazines that are keen to support and get involved with our events.

-Rachel joined the PLSA in September 2017 as Event Content Producer, a role which sits within the commercial services team.
-In this role, she is responsible for developing the content for all of the PLSA’s conferences and programmes, inviting speakers and liaising with sponsors to create promoted content.
+Rachel joined the PLSA in September 2017 as Events and Training Content Manager, a role which sits within the commercial services team.
+She is responsible for developing the content for all of the PLSA’s conferences and programmes, inviting speakers and liaising with sponsors to create promoted content.

-She supports the events team and also works closely with colleagues in external affairs, business development and membership.
-Rachel is also a member of the PLSA’s Diversity working group.
+She supports the events team and also works closely with colleagues in policy, business development and membership.

-Prior to the PLSA, Rachel held roles at the Official Monetary and Financial Institutions Forum and Responsible Investor and was a financial media executive in New York City.
+Prior to the PLSA, Rachel held roles at the Official Monetary and Financial Institutions Forum, Responsible Investor and the FT.
+Previously, she worked as a financial media executive in her native New York City.

 Business Development Manager